1997 McDonald's Championship

 The 1997 McDonald's Championship took place at Palais Omnisports de Paris-Bercy in Paris, France.
-The Chicago Bulls won the tournament and Michael Jordan was named the tournament MVP.
+The Chicago Bulls won the tournament and Michael Jordan was named the tournament's MVP.

 Summary

 Michael Jordan helped Champions Chicago Bulls win the 1997 McDonald's Championship.

 The teams that took part in the 8th edition of the tournament were the Chicago Bulls (USA), Paris Basket Racing (France), Olympiacos Piraeus (Greece), Atenas de Cordoba (Argentina), Benetton Treviso (Italy) and FC Barcelona (Spain).

 Surprisingly, both the Italian and Spanish champions, traditional European powerhouses Benetton and FC Barcelona, lost their preliminary stage games and were forced to battle for 5th place.
 The Chicago Bulls instead led by Michael Jordan, and without Scottie Pippen managed to win their semifinal game against the hosts PSG Racing coached by Božidar Maljković, by 89–82.
 In the final game Chicago Bulls faced European champions Olympiacos Piraeus.
-The Greek side coached by legendary Serbian coach Dušan Ivković proved stronger than PSG Racing, but the Bulls pulled the best of their abilities and cruised to an easy 104–78 win.
+The Greek side coached by legendary Serbian coach Dušan Ivković proved stronger than PSG Racing, but the Bulls cruised to an easy 104–78 win.

 The tournament was noted for having more than 1,000 journalists from 54 countries covering it, more than the previous NBA finals.
 It was mentioned in an early episode of the documentary miniseries, The Last Dance.